mcgb16/mcgb16/README.md

             'Python', 'CSS', 'HTML', 'AWS', 'SQL', 'Microsoft Office', 'Linux']

     def about(self):
         print("Hi guys!
-I'm new to this career, and my biggest goal is to work with cybersecurity.")
+I'm new to this career, and my biggest goal is to work with cybersecurity and/or development.")

     def routine(self):
         print('Well, on my days I use to study, read, practice and work on my internship.')